 Ron Kalifa is the Independent Chairman of the Network International Board of Directors.
 He is also the Executive Director of Worldpay.

 Mr Kalifa was Chief Executive Officer for over ten years, building and leading Worldpay into a premier global payments company.
-Worldpay is the pre-eminent fintech company in Europe and is one of the largest payments companies globally.
+Worldpay is the pre-eminent fintech company globally and is the largest payments companies in the world.
 Mr Kalifa has been a driving figure behind the success of Worldpay, which became the UK's most significant fintech IPO when it listed on the London Stock Exchange in 2015.

-Mr Kalifa is a director (leading on Payments Businesses and Digital Innovation) of UK Finance, a new trade body representing over 300 firms in the UK providing credit, banking, markets and payment-related services.
+Mr Kalifa is a non-executive director to the Bank of England's Court of Directors.
 He is also an operating partner to Advent International and its advisers on a variety of issues, particularly in relation to new investment opportunities.
-Mr Kalifa also sits on the boards of Transport for London, QIWI PLC and the England & Wales Cricket Board.
+Mr Kalifa also sits on the boards of Transport for London and the England & Wales Cricket Board.

 Mr Kalifa was awarded an OBE in 2018 for services to the Financial Services and Technology.